ghagl/firefox-sync/README.md

 # firefox-sync

+⚠️ - This is a fork for just arm64 builds.

 The purpose of this repository is to provide a docker-compose that can be used to self host what otherwise Firefox sync would send to Mozilla's servers.